 Black Diamond Equipment sets the standard in dependable rock climbing, alpinism, and backcountry skiing gear.
 What started with an eighteen-year-old man with a hammer and anvil has emerged into an employee-owned, global company that outdoor enthusiasts know and trust.
 When it comes to gear, Black Diamond Equipment constantly dreams of what could be and criticizes what exists to engineer the best gear out there, through rigorous, hands-on testing.
 From crampons and helmets to probes and backpacks, Black Diamond Equipment brings simple, yet powe ...
 Learn more about Black Diamond Equipmentrful gear to the forefront of life on rock, snow, ice or mountain. ...
 Less

-Reviewed by Poonim's Closet from Golden CO on Monday, February 28, 2011
+Reviewed by Nickname from USA on Saturday, May 28, 2011

 This light is somewhat bulky and heavy for its output and I suspect that perhaps it has LEDs from an older generation.
 The light is not too bad if you don't need something bright, but the bulk and weight trade-off is a bit much for that brightness.
 The only adjustment to beam width is limited to one set of LEDs or the focused main one - you can't turn them both on at once that I can tell.
 At least this light is not extremely heavy, and for full-weight backpacking, or maybe slightly lightweight backpacking, this is probably a workable choice.
 The water resistance does not look terribly trustworthy, however.
 It will work in a large jacket pocket just to have with you at quite an expense in bulk -- perhaps if there was a good way to wrap up the band for carry, this pocket role would make more sense.
 I'd recommend that a friend look at other models before buying this, but if there's nothing better yet, this will do for the role described, with some caution about water exposure.

 Reviewed by Nickname from USA on Friday, May 27, 2011